calijason76/security-hub/README.md

     I now need to use list splicing to break the long list out into two lists: one for strings (label), one for integers (values) lines[::2] -- start at position 0 and give me every other value lines[1::2] -- start at position 1 and give me every other value

+*PRIVACY NOTE: The data was extracted from a developer's sandbox AWS account and does not represent any proprietary info.